teramonagi/fitbitr/README.md

 ## Acknowledgements

-Many thanks to Mi.dichika since This package is based on the extension of [myFitbit package](https://github.com/dichika/myFitbit).
+Many thanks to Mr.dichika since This package is based on the extension of [myFitbit package](https://github.com/dichika/myFitbit).